 You will complete your master's thesis during your fourth semester.
 The thesis is expected to have the format of a research article suitable for submission to an academic journal in the social sciences.
 Research questions, research designs, and initial empirical findings are presented during the Master's Forum Day.
 While you write your master's thesis, you also attend a colloquium.
 Our School is deeply committed to mentoring students as they take this important step toward a successful academic career.

-IMPORTANT: At least 70 ECTS credits must have been obtained in order to register your master's thesis.
+IMPORTANT: At least 70 ECTS credits must have been obtained in order to register your master's thesis or the Master's Forum Day.

 Time frame: 21 weeks